The Passion of Joan of Arc: Rediscovery of the original version

-The original version was believed to be lost for decades after a fire at UFA in Berlin destroyed the master negative, and only variations of Dreyer's second version were available.

-In 1981, a janitor found three film cannisters in a closet he was cleaning out at the Dikemark Hospital mental institution in Asker.
+The original version was believed to be lost for decades after a fire at UFA in Berlin destroyed the master negative.
+In 1981, a janitor found three film canisters in a closet during a cleanup at Dikemark Hospital, a mental institution in Asker, Norway.
 The canisters were sent to the Norwegian Film Institute, where they were stored for three years before finally being examined.
 It was then discovered that they were Dreyer's original cut prior to government or church censorship.

-The print had been shipped from Copenhagen (where the film had premiered) to Asker.
-It was still in its 1928 packaging, which was addressed to Harald Arnesen, the director of the hospital.
+The print had been shipped from Copenhagen (where the film had premiered) to Asker, still in its 1928 packaging, which was addressed to Harald Arnesen, the director of the hospital.

 Reception

 Contemporary reviews

 On its initial release, the film was a critical success and immediately called a masterpiece.
 However, it was a financial flop and caused the Société Générale to cancel its contract with Dreyer after the failure of this film and of Abel Gance's Napoléon.
 Dreyer angrily accused the Société Générale of mutilating the film so as to avoid offending Catholic viewers and sued them for breach of contract.
 The lawsuit went on until the fall of 1931, during which time Dreyer was unable to make another film.
 It was banned in Britain for its portrayal of crude English soldiers who mock and torment Joan in scenes that mirror biblical accounts of Christ's mocking at the hands of Roman soldiers.
 The Archbishop of Paris was also critical, demanding changes be made.

 The New York Timess film reviewer Mordaunt Hall raved: